Civic bodies say capacity of crematoria have been doubled

 The civic bodies were using only CNG furnaces till now to dispose of the bodies of COVID-19 patients.

-The three CNG-operated furnaces are available at Nigambodh Ghat crematorium that could dispose 18 bodies per day.
-Four CNG furnaces are available at Punjabi Bagh cremation ground that could dispose 24 bodies per day, the statement said.
+The three CNG-operated furnaces are available at Nigambodh Ghat crematorium that could dispose of 18 bodies per day.
+Four CNG furnaces are available at Punjabi Bagh cremation ground that could dispose of 24 bodies per day, the statement said.

 In addition to these facilities, bodies of coronavirus patients are also being buried at the cemeteries at Bahadurshah Zafar Marg, Mangolpuri, Madanpur Khadar and the Mangolpuri Christian burial ground.